KrizKodez/GPONamingStandardBestPractices/Best Practices.md

     (H7) GPO with User settings SHOULD only be linked to a OU that contains Computer objects if the loopback mode is enabled for these Computers.
     (H8) Permanently disabled GPOs MUST be removed.
     (H9) Permanently unlinked GPOs MUST be removed.
-    (H10) Inheritance bocking SHOULD be avoided, lots of blocking could be an indication of an unfavorable OU structure.
+    (H10) Inheritance blocking SHOULD be avoided, lots of blocking could be an indication of an unfavorable OU structure.
     (H10) WMI filters SHOULD be avoided, many WMI filters could be an indication of an unfavorable OU structure.
     (H11) If GPOs are deleted, any associated security filtering groups and WMI filters MUST also be removed if they were used exclusively by the removed GPO.
     (H12) Security Filtering Groups MUST be dedicated to the usage with the GPO.